britram/quic-base-drafts/draft-ietf-quic-recovery.md

   return time, space

 SetLossDetectionTimer():
-  // Don't arm timer if there are no ack-eliciting packets
+  // Don't arm timer if there are no ack-provoking packets
   // in flight.
-  if (no ack-eliciting packets in flight):
+  if (no ack-provoking packets in flight):
     loss_detection_timer.cancel()
     return